DarkDNS: Revisiting the Value of Rapid Zone Update

 Defenders of networked infrastructure have long had incentives to improve detection of malicious domains early in their lifecycle.
 A 2020 study found that the average phishing campaign from start to the last victim took 21 hours~\cite{oest-phishlifecycle-usenixsec20}.
 A parallel study found phishing indicators that blocklists were unable to detect, concluding that better protection against phishing would require expansion of evidence-based reporting protocols \cite{oest-phishtime-usenixsec20}.

-Barron \etal~\cite{barronraid2019} found significant correlation between early domain name deletions and potentially malicious activities, and noted that often zone files do not reveal whether a domain is registered.
-Other studies have found that spammer domains generally had short lifetimes, and that blocklists generally did not detect them until they were actively used and reported rather than when initially registered \cite{hao-imc13}.

-Affinito \etal~\cite{domain-lifetime-akiwate-tma-22} found patterns of suspiciously short lifetimes domain names in some TLDs (\eg 80\% under .xyz), many of which were reported as malicious.
-Their study revealed that domains registered under some TLDs (\eg .xyz, .icu) are taken down within a few days, while others (e.g., .top) remain in the zone longer before removal.
+Barron \etal~\cite{barronraid2019} found significant correlation between early domain name deletions and potentially malicious activities.
+Other studies found that spammer domains generally had short lifetimes, and that blocklists generally did not detect them until they were actively used and reported rather than when initially registered~\cite{hao-imc13}.
+Affinito \etal~\cite{domain-lifetime-akiwate-tma-22} found patterns of suspiciously short-lived domain names in some TLDs (\eg 80\% under \dns{.xyz}), many of which were reported as malicious.
+Their study revealed that domains registered under some TLDs (\eg \dns{.xyz}, \dns{.icu}) are taken down within a few days, while others (e.g., \dns{.top}) remain in the zone longer.

-Commercial threat intelligence services have tried to narrow this visbility gap by monitoring DNS queries in traffic.
+Commercial threat intelligence services have tried to narrow this visibility gap by monitoring DNS queries in traffic.
 In 2018 Domain Tools reported that most newly observed domains become inactive after 4 hours~\cite{domain-mortality-2018}, presumably because they have been detected and flagged as malicious and no longer serve their purpose.
 Observing DNS queries from their CDN, Akamai identified 20.1\% (13M) of all newly registered domain they detected as malicious. \cite{akamai}.
 In 2022, Palo Alto Newtorks reported that 70\% of newly registered domains detected from passive DNS data and zone files across 1530 TLDs were \textit{malicious} or \textit{suspicious} or \textit{not safe for work}~\cite{paloalto}.

 In the spike of COVID-related fraudulent online activity, a group of threat intelligence providers temporarily volunteered to share threat data in hopes of achieving better coverage.
-They found that for novel abuse types, of which there were many during COVID, the aggregated threat intelligence detected signals that registrars and registries did not~\cite{bouwman-usenixsec-22}.
+They found that for novel abuse types, the aggregated threat intelligence detected signals that registrars and registries did not~\cite{bouwman-usenixsec-22}.